 Not only is exercise good for you physically, but it is also great for reducing anxiety and stress.
 Exercise releases endorphins which cause you to experience a general sense of happiness and well-being.
 All you need to do to gain the benefits is 3 sessions per week of 20 minutes of moderate-intensity exercise.

 For me, I have found it incredibly helpful to journal in order to collect my thoughts at the end of the day.
 I typically spend 15-20 minutes writing about what happened.
 It helps me to gain clarity and focus, and there is something about putting words on paper that helps to remove the anxious thoughts from my head.
 While helpful for me, I have heard of many people who completely hate writing.
 If this is the case for you, this is one of those things that seems to be optional.
 But, it is always good to at least have the awareness of another tool to reduce your anxiety.

 4. Avoid foods that cause anxiety

 There are a few different foods and substances that will increase your anxiety if consumed.
 Caffeine and alcohol, which are difficult to avoid in American society, are two of the chief aggravators of anxiety.
-If you are like me and you really enjoy drinks which contain these two substances, the good news is you do not have to completely eliminate them from your diet.
+If you are like me and you really enjoy drinks that contain these two substances, the good news is you do not have to completely eliminate them from your diet.
 Instead, you just have to minimize your intake.
 “Minimizing,” in this case, means like 2-3 caffeinated and alcoholic drinks in a week.
 Of course, if you are willing to live with more anxiety, you can consume more, but this is the general guideline.

 5. Eat foods that help to reduce anxiety